aaronditto/fizzbuzz/instructions.md

 e.g. If I run the program over a range from 1-20 I should get the following output

     1 2 lucky 4 buzz fizz 7 8 fizz buzz 11 fizz lucky 14 fizzbuzz 16 17 fizz 19 buzz

+Tag your repo `step2` when you have completed this stage of the implementation.

 ###Step 3